2018 Simao Ripe Puer Cake (200g):

 Making tea cakes is a traditional art form in Yunnan, China.
 The leaves of this tea were grown at a high elevation garden on Wuliang Mountain and processed at a Puer factory in Simao, a district in Puer City.

 Although it began as a way to preserve tea traveling in caravans over long distances, the art of making Puer tea cakes has continued into modern day.
-First, the freshly plucked tea leaves are withered, roasted, and sun dried to make Mao Cha or “rough tea”.
-The rough tea is then steamed and molded into the tea cake shape using stone weights (traditional method) or a simple die press (modern method).
+The processing method for shou puer is sometimes referred to as the Wo-dui (or cooked leaf) style in which the tea ferments using a “wet pile” method to mimic the aging process.
+The tea is molded into the tea cake shape using stone weights (traditional method) or a simple die press (modern method).
 Cakes are hand-wrapped in paper in the final step.

 Ingredients: Puer Tea Leaves.